Fares1298/EducationCentral/replit.md

 - Confirmed client/server separation follows security best practices
 - Express server running on port 5000 with proper 0.0.0.0 binding for Replit compatibility
 - All 15 courses and contact functionality working correctly
+- Fixed broken image loading in About section with authentic college photos
+- Enhanced API error handling with retry logic and CORS support for live deployment
+- Improved React Query configuration with proper retry mechanisms
 - Project now fully compatible with Replit deployment and scaling

 ### Deployment Configuration (July 24, 2025)